ASBN - Adv Practice Registered Nurse Initial by Exam

-To verify confirmation of a temporary permit or full license being issued, log onto www.nursys.com and follow the instructions for the Quick Confirm access.
+To verify confirmation of a temporary permit or full license being issues, log onto www.nursys.com and follow the instructions for the Quick Confirm access.

 You do not automatically receive Prescriptive Authority with the issuance of your APRN license.
-The application process for Prescriptive Authority must be completed in the Arkansas Nurse Portal.
+The application for Prescriptive Authority must be completed in the Arkansas Nurse Portal.

-You may apply online for Prescriptive Authority which is included at the end of your APRN application or you may request prescriptive authority at a later time ( if you are not employed, therefore do not have a CPA or QA plan).
+You may apply online for Prescriptive Authority which is included at the end of your APRN application.
+You may request prescriptive authority at a later time ( if you are not employed, therefore do not have a CPA or QA plan).
 Prescriptive Authority includes an additional fee.

 IN ADDITION TO THE ONLINE APPLICATION, you are required to submit two items:

 These documents should be uploaded in your application.